 We then get to swim.
 Tiny fish all swim around.
 I didn’t stop long enough to have them nibble at my toes for a photo, but others did!

 We used rock slides as slippery dips and jumped into various pools.
 It was really full-on.

 Somewhere in it all, I twisted my knee.

-Somewhere in it all, the camera decided it didn’t want to be a waterproof camera, and water came in behind the lens, and in the back viewer.
+Somewhere in it all, the camera decided it didn’t want to be a waterproof camera, and water came in behind the lens, and in the back view.

 I was absolutely stuffed!
-Bed came early, and the next day was just a rest day.
+The bed came early, and the next day was just a rest day.

 My photos are terrible as there was water still in the camera.

 Back a the hostel we met up with others that had not done a tour but had made their own way to both Semuc Champey and also to the bat caves.
 They hadn’t even seen any bats.
 Sometimes it pays to get a guide, and I must say the tours with the hostel are better than a lot of the local hostels.
 We found ours to be less expensive and to include more things (like the tubing), and we went for longer.

 Location: Calle principal de Lanquin, Lanquin 16011, Guatemala